The scanners are available for use as follows:

 with the actual path to your target):

-Git repository URL: If it is a URL of a Git repository, Fluid Attacks' AppSec testing tool downloads the repository and analyzes it with static application security testing (SAST) and software composition analysis (SCA).
+Git repository URL: Using Fluid Attacks' SAST or SCA CLIs to download a repository and analyze it with static application security testing (SAST) and software composition analysis (SCA).
+For example, for SAST scans:

 Example: